iamaman526/100DaysofSwiftUI/DeepDive/Dictionaries.md

 A **dictionary** stores **values (like strings, numbers)** with a **unique key** for each value.

+## 🧠 Why we use Dictionary?

+We can use any type of data as a key and any type of data as a value.
+We can create a dictionary using the (key:value) syntax.
+A key should always be a single item.
+But a value can be a single item or a collection of items, like an array or a dictionary.

 ```swift
 let employee = [
     "name": "Aman",